kiyunkim/Note-to-Self/command line/vocab.md

   - Do not type in the `$` (Unix) or `>` (Windows).
 That's just showing you my **session** so you can see what I got.
 - **Prompt**
   - You can then see what I have for output followed by another `$` or `>` **prompt**.
 That content is the output and you should see the same output.
+  - This is the beginning of the command line.
+It usually provides some contextual information like who you are, where you are and other useful info.
+It typically ends in a $ .
+After the prompt is where you will be typing commands.
 - **Command Line Interface (CLI)**
   - Means of interacting with a computer program where the user (or client) issues commands to the program in the form of successive lines of text (command lines).
 [Wikipedia](https://en.wikipedia.org/wiki/Command-line_interface)
 - **Graphical User Interface (GUI)**
   - Program interface that takes advantage of the computer's graphics capabilities to make the program easier to use.
 Well-designed graphical user interfaces can free the user from learning complex command languages.
 [Webopedia](https://www.webopedia.com/TERM/G/Graphical_User_Interface_GUI.html)
+- **Console:** This is the system as a whole.
+This is both the command line as well as the output from previous commands.
+- **Command Line:** This is the actual line in a console where you type your command.
+- **Terminal:** This is the actual interface to the console.
+The program we use to interact with the console is actually a "terminal emulator", providing us the experience of typing into an old school terminal from the convenience of our modern graphical operating system.

 ---
 ### Questions to Review